themill/wiz/doc/installing_definitions.rst

 Installing to vault registries
 ------------------------------

-A registry must always be a folder which contain all available definitions.
-However, some important registries are stored as a :term:`Gitlab` repository which automatize the deployment on the file system.
-A Web API called :term:`Wiz Vault` is available to release or fetch definitions from these registries.

-The following registries are *vault* registries:

-* :ref:`registry/global/primary`

-* :ref:`registry/global/secondary`

-* :ref:`registry/site`

 :option:`wiz install --registry-id` option can be used to release one or several definitions in a *vault* registry::